Get The Facts

-Always remember that a huge number of products contain acetominophen.
-To protect the liver, it is crucial to never combine acetaminophen-containing products.
-Such combinations may very quickly put you at serious risk of liver failure.
-Carefully read the labels of all over-the-counter medications, as well as all prescription medications, in order to be certain that you never consume more than 1,000 to 2,000 mg of acetaminophen in any 24 hour period.
+Carefully read the labels of all over-the-counter medications, as well as all prescription medications, to be certain that you never consume more than the recommended dose of acetaminophen in any 24-hour period.